 The ‘Fight’ Rages

 Despite this horrific accident, the fight between the brothers apparently raged on.
 After Karlan was killed, Dabord told Weise, the boat’s captain, Bertrand Saldo, told the two brothers that the boat must return to port and the death of Karlan reported to the authorities.
 Dabord said that Dele responded by killing Saldo by beating him with a wrench.

 That left just the two brothers and fearing he himself was next to be killed, Dabord took Dele’s gun and shot his brother, killing him in self-defense.
 “Apparently, Kevin mentioned using a gun when he spoke to his girlfriend,” Tahitian top prosecutor Michel Marotte later told reporters.
 “He told his girlfriend that it was self-defense because otherwise he would have been strangled.”
 But the most chilling part of Dabord’s story was yet to come.

-With Dele, Karlan and Saldo now dead around him, his brother killed by his hand, Dabord made a grisly decision.
-He claimed that he weighted all three bodies with bodybuilder weights that were on board the boat, then he tossed all three bodies overboard into the shark-infested waters.
+With Dele, Karlan and Saldo now dead on the boat around him — Bison killed by his brother’s hand — Dabord apparently made a grisly decision.
+He claimed that he weighted down all three bodies with bodybuilder weights that Dabord was able to find on board the boat.
+Then, Dabord tossed all three bodies overboard into the shark-infested waters and sailed on.

 Now alone, Dabord piloted the boat the port of Moorea.
 “I think he was in a fight with [Dele] that ended ugly,” Wiese said.
 “Did he say to himself, `I’ve got witnesses, now I have to take care of them?’
 Probably.”